thkukuk/wall-broadcaster/README.md

 and display the messages to the user.

-In the past, terminals did register as own "session" with `/run/utmp` and displayed the messages to the user in the terminal.
+In the past, terminals did register as own "session" with `/run/utmp` and displayed the `wall` messages to the user in the terminal.
 As consequence, people having a lot of terminals running got the message in every single terminal.
 This was so annyoing, that several GUI don't support this anymore.
 At the same time, desktop users without open terminal did never got this informations.